Keitudimps/Introduction-to-Artificial-Intelligence-AI-/README.md

 * Human intelligence - is what we are born with.
 It helps us think, solve problems, and make choices.
 * Artificial intelligence - is when machines are doing tasks that usually need human thinking, like understanding data or making decisions on their own.
 * Augmented intelligence - when humans and AI work together, to enhance each other's efforts when completing tasks.

+  **Generative AI**
+ Creates new content from scartch: text, Images, music and videos.
+Does not rely on predefined rules and patterns , it uses deep learning techniques and relies on vast data sets to generate new ideas.

 ____________________________________________________________________________________________________
 # Techniques of AI